 Parallels is a software company that offers multiple cross-platform solutions.
 It’s also among the most experienced services on our list.
 Formerly known as Alludo, Parallels has been providing cloud-based services for 30 years.
 Both its Remote Access Server and its Secure Desktop have the same end goal: giving remote device users access to company infrastructure.
 However, they go about it in slightly different ways.

-For Parallels RAS, the tool is primarily designed for efficiently delivering applications and desktops to remote users across a large number fo devices.
+For Parallels RAS, the tool is primarily designed to efficiently deliver applications and desktops to remote users across a large number of devices.
 It requires companies to have their own servers where they deploy applications and desktops, typically through Microsoft Azure or AWS.
 Parallels supports almost any device for this purpose, including Mac, Windows, and mobile device operation systems (iOS and Android).
 It’s only at $120 per concurrent user.

 Key Features: